Claude Viallat: Biography

 In 1972, during his first trip to the United States, he discovered Jackson Pollock's paintings and the art of Native Americans.
 The same year, he participated in the “Amsterdam-Düsseldorf-Paris” exhibition at the Solomon R. Guggenheim Museum of New York, and the “Douze Ans d'Art Contemporain en France” exhibition (Twelve Years of Contemporary Art in France) at the Grand Palais in Paris.

 In 1973, he was appointed as an instructor at the École des Beaux-Arts (the Fine Arts School) of Luminy (located at avenue de Luminy, in Marseille), and moved to Marseille.
 In 1974, the first ever Viallat exhibition in a museum was organised in Saint-Étienne's Musée d'Art et d'Industrie (Museum of Art and Industry).

-In 1979, Claude Viallat became director of the École des Beaux-Arts (Fine Arts School) of Nîmes.
+In 1979, Viallat became director of the École des Beaux-Arts (Fine Arts School) of Nîmes.
 He started collecting objects related to bulls.
 His collection was the starting point of the Musée des Cultures Taurines (Museum of Bull Tradition) of Nîmes, opened in 1986.

 The Centre National d'Art et de Culture Georges Pompidou (the National Modern Art Museum of Paris) hosted a Viallat retrospective in 1982.

 He represented France at the Venice Biennial in 1988.
 The same year, he made the stained-glass windows of the Gothic Choir in Nevers Cathedral.

 In 1991, he became a teacher at the École Nationale Supérieure des Beaux-Arts (National Fine Arts School) of Paris and participated in the Supports/Surfaces historical and retrospective exhibition at the Musée d'Art Moderne (Modern Art Museum) of Saint-Étienne.